Juniper QFX vs EX Series Switches

 Juniper QFX Series Switches and Specifications

-The eight Juniper QFX switches are as follows:
+The primary Juniper QFX switches are:

 Juniper EX Series Switches and Specifications